fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 draft: true

 ---
-Designers like to design _call to action_ links to look like buttons.
-And developers have historically used faux links (y’know, `<a href="#">` or some other element made clickable) as a trigger for JavaScript-powered functionality when they should be using buttons.
-Together these patterns have fostered a collective confusion about how buttons and links work, how they differ, and when to use each.
+Some of the web’s design and development practices have led to buttons and links becoming bundled together, confused and misunderstood.
+Practitioners are perhaps guilty of seeing the surface-level commonality between buttons and links that “you click the thing, then something happens” and mistakenly thinking that they are interchangeable.
+However this is wrong; harmful for effective web development; and most importantly causes our users problems.
+In this post I’ll address how buttons and links work, the differences between them, and when to use each.

+Designers often like to apply the appearance of a button to a link.

+Developers have historically used [faux links](https://www.htmhell.dev/8-anchor-tag-used-as-button/) (`<a href="#">`) or worse, a DIY clickable `div` masquerading as a button, as a trigger for JavaScript-powered functionality where they should use native buttons.

+I think those patterns in combination have given rise to a collective confusion over buttons and links.
+We need to get back to basics and talk about foundational HTML.

-Let’s start with the basics: there are two HTML elements of interest here.
+There are two HTML elements of interest here.

+These patterns, perhaps allied to a lack of knowledge of the foundational HTML, have l

 What we refer to as a link is implemented using the HTML _anchor_ element (`<a>`).